-This year, we took a similar ride with my friend Jim, we decided to do the same route.
-While we flew over the coastline and the salt marshes I remembered the first ride, my students, my sister, and Ergun.
-One can never guess exactly what one will see in these flights as the vista changes by the tides, the time of the day, the winds, and the route the pilot decides to take.
+This year, we took a similar ride with Jim and decided to do the same route.
+While we flew over the coastline and the salt marshes, I remembered the first ride my students, my sister, and Ergun.
+One can never guess exactly what one will see in these flights, as the vista changes by the tides, the time of the day, the winds, and the route the pilot decides to take.
 This time was no exception.
 The chief pilot Jeff of Birds Eye Helicopter Tours gave us a great flight.

-We flew by the coast watching the waves break on the sandy shore like lace, creating very intricate and interesting patterns against the underwater color and texture.
-Then, a rock emerged as if a giant manta ray with seaweed forming its long tail.
+We flew by the coast, watching the waves break on the sandy shore like lace.
+The waves created very intricate and interesting patterns against the underwater color and texture.
+Then a rock emerged as if a giant manta ray, with seaweed forming its long tail.
 The shoreline is filled with little islands in interesting shapes against the ever-changing color of the ocean.

-Then, I saw a series of large ripples as if formed by the careful hand of an artist.
-One ripple followed the other, gently breaking into delicate bridal veils.
-At times the water was probably quite shallow and clear, the sea bottom providing interesting backgrounds for the surface detail.
+Then, a series of large ripples came into view, as if formed by the careful hand of an artist.
+One ripple followed the other, gently breaking into layers of delicate bridal veils.
+Below the shallow and clear water, the bottom provided interesting backgrounds for the surface detail.

-The creations by the human touch ranged from the settlements, towns, to villas and mansions.
-The elaborate mansions are quite an integral part of Newport but seeing them from the air gives them more of a jewel-like appearance.
-The boats of various kinds were sprinkled on the ocean resembling the grains of salt on a dark tablecloth.
-Of course, there is the unavoidable presence of the two bridges that connect the mainland on the west to the islands of Jamestown and Newport, the Jamestown Bridge and Claiborne Pell Bridge which is also known as the Newport Bridge.
+The creations by the human touch ranged from settlements and towns to villas and mansions.
+The elaborate mansions are quite an integral part of Newport, but seeing them from the air gives them more of a jewel-like appearance.
+The boats of various kinds were sprinkled on the ocean, resembling the grains of salt on a dark tablecloth.
+Of course, there is the unavoidable presence of the two bridges that connect the mainland on the west to the islands of Jamestown and Newport, the Jamestown Bridge and Claiborne Pell Bridge, also known as the Newport Bridge.

 In the following collections, you will see the photographs I took with two cameras.
 One was a regular DSLR, a Canon 5D Mark IV, and the other was a Canon M5 converted to take infrared photographs.
 The last two collections are infrared photographs with their false colors.
 I decided to keep the false-color versions instead of converting them to monochrome because the general blue presence fit the scenery quite well.
 And, the yellowish foliage, although technically incorrect, suits the season as if I photographed fall foliage.